HunorMarton/svg-tutorial/src/content/svg/basic-shapes.md

 ### Sizing an SVG

-Before we start drawing, we have to talk about the `svg` tag itself.
+Before we start drawing, we have to talk about the `svg` element itself.
 The SVG element contains the image elements and defines the frame of our image.
 It sets the inner size and the outer size of the image.

 The `width` and `height` properties define how much space the image takes up in the browser.
 There's also a `viewBox` property that defines a coordinate system for the image elements.
 The first two values in viewBox define the top-left coordinate in the image and the last two define the size from the perspective of the image elements.